TimSchulz1991/msp4-django-8gag/README.md

         if os.path.isfile('env.py'):
             import env

-15. Add the SECRET_KEY and ALLOWED_HOSTS variables like this in your settings.py file

-        SECRET_KEY = os.environ.get('SECRET_KEY')

-        ALLOWED_HOSTS = ['localhost']

-16. Comment out DATABASES in your settings.py file and add the following DATABASES below
+15. Comment out DATABASES in your settings.py file and add the following DATABASES below

         #DATABASES = {
         #   'default': {